bcrowell/dorcas/README.md

         since this feature is normally used when matching to a seed font.

 * force_location - This is similar to prefer_cluster, but for example `"force_location":[["ψ",123,456]]` would
         force the software to match the character close to pixel coordinates (123,456).
+This is useful when the seed font has a particular character that is a very poor match to the image's font.
+Normally in such a case you will need to set the threshold to a very low value as well.

 # Portability